Workforce ITG (Individual Training Grant)

 If you are a job seeker, Workforce1 Career Centers (WCC) offers many services to assist you in your job search.

-In addition, you may be eligible for a training grant that may be used at New York Business Institute.
+In addition, you may be eligible for an Individual Training Grant that may be used at New York Business Institute, if you are:

 Contact your local Workforce Career Center to seek their assistance and take a skills test, then complete an application and interview with a career advisor.

 If you are eligible for an ITG, you will be asked to research on programs and schools you would like to attend.
 During your research, you may contact New York Business Institute to schedule an admissions interview and discuss training courses.